 If it sounds like a lot, don't worry—we've simplified what you need to know about keeping and letting go of cars in Chapter 7, and you'll find more information about cars in Chapter 7 bankruptcy here.

 We're going to start with an easy topic.
-If you want to give your financed car back to the bank and wipe out or "discharge" the loan, you can do it.
+It's possible to return your financed car to the bank and wipe out or "discharge" the loan.
 It's known as "surrendering" the vehicle.

 You'll tell the Chapter 7 court, the Chapter 7 trustee managing your case, and your lender that you want to surrender your car on a bankruptcy form called the Statement of Intention for Individuals Filing Under Chapter 7 Bankruptcy.
 You'll use the same form to let go of a leased car.